fathimakm/web_security_notes/README.md

 #### multi-step processes
 implementing important functions over a series of steps when -> variety of inputs or options need to be captured.-> user needs to review and confirm details before the action is performed.

+if there is only validation on initial steps and not last step, requests can be manipulated - the last request

 #### Referer-based access control
+if referer can be manipulated and application depends on referer for validation

+#### Location-based access control
+ websites enforce access controls based on the user's geographical location.
+ ->  by the use of web proxies, VPNs, or manipulation of client-side geolocation mechanisms this can be broken

 #### Unprotected functionality
 when an application does not enforce any protecting  sensitive functionality.